Jerry Springer is a long running talk show shown on a number of Ofcom licensed channels including Pick TV. The licence for Pick TV is held by Sky.

 Ofcom noted in particular:

-broadcast).
+the broadcast).
 A fight then broke out between Lauren and Monique, and a third woman, Jessica.
 Jessica tried to land blows on Lauren and Monique but security staff intervened.
-The three women then grappled with each other, predominantly by pulling at one
+The three women then grappled with each other, predominantly by

-and has been broadcast to UK viewers for a considerable number of years.
-In addition, the Licensee said that the programme format has remained consistent over this time with each episode featuring feuding families, partners or friends airing their
+programme and has been broadcast to UK viewers for a considerable number of years.
+In addition, the Licensee said that the programme format has remained consistent over this time with each episode featuring feuding families, partners or friends

 Ofcom Decision: Breach of Rules 1.11 and 2.3